-EARLY EXIT a, k 2.
-Self-Assessment Demonstrates knowledge of core competencies; engages in initial self-assessment re: competencies Examples: Demonstrates awareness of competencies for professional training Develops initial competency goals for early training (with input from faculty) Demonstrates broad, accurate self-assessment of competence; consistently monitors and evaluates practice activities; works to recognize limits of knowledge/skills, and to seek means to enhance knowledge/skills Examples: Self-assessment comes close to congruence with assessment by peers and supervisors Identifies areas requiring further professional growth Writes a personal statement of professional goals Identifies learning objectives for overall training plan Systemically and effectively reviews own professional performance via videotape or other technology a, k 3.
-Self-Care (attention to personal health and well-being to assure effective pr Understands the importance of self-care in effective practice; demonstrates knowledge of self-care methods; attends to self-care Examples: Articulates benefits of engaging in self-care Makes use of opportunities to engage in self-care Monitors issues related to self-care with supervisor; understands the central role of self-care to effective practice Examples: Takes action recommended by supervisor for self-care to ensure effective training Maintains/alters weekly schedule to allow for self care activities k 4.
-Participation in Supervision Process Demonstrates straightforward, truthful, and respectful communication in supervisory relationship Examples: Demonstrates willingness to admit errors and accept feedback Acknowledges supervisor's differing viewpoints in supervision Effectively participates in supervision Examples: Seeks supervision to improve performance; presents work for feedback, and integrates feedback into performance Initiates discussion with supervisor of own reaction to client/patients in session Seeks supervisor's perspective on client progress
+MPCAC STANDARD EARLY EXIT diverse others, self-identifying multiple individual and cultural identities, systematically reviewing own professional performance with supervisors/teachers. • Demonstrates awareness of competencies for professional training. • Develops initial competency goals for early training (with input from faculty).
+Able to articulate attitudes, individual and cultural identities, values, and beliefs toward diverse others.
+Recognizes the impact of self on others.
+Is able to describe how others experience them and identifies roles one might play within a group.
+Seeks out feedback and responsively utilizes supervision to enhance reflectivity.
+Displays ability to adjust professional performance as situation requires.
+Self-assessment comes close to congruence with assessment by peers and supervisors.
+Identifies learning objectives, areas of growth, and short- and long-term professional goals.
+Effectively reviews own professional performance via videotape or other technology. a.iii.3.
+Demonstrates knowledge of the impact of self-care on professional practice.
+Understands the importance of self-care in effective practice; demonstrates knowledge of self-care methods; attends to self-care.
+Examples: • Articulates benefits of engaging in self-care. • Makes use of opportunities to engage in self-care.
+Monitors issues related to self-care with supervisor; understands the central role of self-care to effective practice.
+Examples: • Takes action recommended by supervisor for self-care to ensure effective training. • Maintains/alters weekly schedule to allow for self-care activities. a.iii.4.
+Responds appropriately to supervision. (a.iii.4 continued) Demonstrates straightforward, truthful, and respectful communication in supervisory relationships.
+Examples: • Demonstrates willingness to admit errors and accept feedback. • Acknowledges supervisor's differing viewpoints in supervision.
+Effectively participates in supervision.
+Examples: Seeks supervision to improve performance; presents work for feedback, and integrates feedback into performance.
+Initiates discussion with supervisor of own reaction to client/patients in session.
+Seeks supervisor's perspective on client progress.